Tuesday, June 9, 2020

 I use this now-stock phrase because there is nothing whatsoever about it that a reasonable person should find offensive.
 Nobody, as far as I know, has suggested in using it that Only Black Lives Matter, or that Black Lives Matter More.
 Yet many white people, including plenty of people I knew back in high school, seem to find this plaintive phrase infuriating.

-Many of these same folks, who seemed to feel no pressing need denounce Floyd’s killing, were swift in their finger-wagging indignation over the looting and other violence connected to some of the past week’s protests.
+Many of these same folks, who seemed to feel no pressing need to denounce Floyd’s killing, were swift in their finger-wagging indignation over looting and other violence connected to some of the past week’s protests.
 Wrong as this violence (at least some of it probably the work of agents-provocateur) unquestionably is, the hand-wringing response to it by many white people who didn’t seem overly upset by the killing itself suggests the need of a reminder like the phrase Black Lives Matter.

 Here's what I hope isn’t true: I hope the elaborate revulsion that some of my fellow white folks evince when they hear “Black Lives Matter” isn’t a reaction to the reflexive internal response “No They Don’t.”
 Or, “Yeah, But Not That Much.”
 Not as much as broken store windows or stolen jewelry or re-thinking our own sense of self-justification.
 But I have to wonder.